rjbultitude/theconditionalorchestra/README.md

 Consider using `dew point` as data input for the order the chords play in perhaps.
 Is proportional to pressure and humidity.

+Consider using `precipProbability` as data input for the longNote

 Consider only playing humid arpeggio when the inversions are being used

 Update logic as described in App Logic and spreadsheet